 I have dabbled with all sorts of modes on HF (SSB, CW, PSK31, RTTY, AMTOR, PacTOR, HF packet, 10m FM) and VHF/UHF (SSB, FM, operating through amateur satellites and the ISS).
 I'm still enjoying this hobby.
 Hablo, comprendo, y leo un poco de espanol.

-I have been an AMSAT Area Coordinator (a volunteer, representing AMSAT at hamfests and other ham-related events) since 2006, and currently serve as AMSAT's Director of Field Operations (among other things, overseeing AMSAT's Area Coordinators).
-I was an alternate member of AMSAT's Board of Directors between 2011 and 2013, before my appointment as Director of Field Operations in June 2013.
+I have been an AMSAT Area Coordinator (a volunteer, representing AMSAT at hamfests and other ham-related events) since 2006, and continue to serve AMSAT in that role.
+I was an alternate member of AMSAT's Board of Directors between 2011 and 2013, and have served AMSAT in other appointments over the past 10 years.

 Photo: My portable all-mode satellite station, sitting on/next to my rental car (a 2011 Ford Falcon XR6), parked along Richmond Road north of the Westlink M7 motorway in Oakhurst, New South Wales, Australia, on 28 May 2011.
 At this location west of Sydney, I (as VK/WD9EWK) worked Mal VK2MAL and Brett VK1AMG on the FO-29 satellite.
 A video slideshow, with more photos from here and the satellite audio, is available on YouTube.